 Instead of adding two numbers together as they are, encourage students to add them up to 10, and then add the remainder to that 10.
 For example, the process for 7 + 5 is:

 - We still need to add an extra 2, to turn that 3 into 5.

 - 10 + 2 = 12

-But then you can show students how it becomes easier if you reposition the manipulatives to fill one row of 10, making it:
+Then you can show students how it becomes easier if you reposition the manipulatives to fill one row of 10.